AlexBulankou/ai-talk1/labinstructions.md

 ### Task 2.
 Onboard NODE.JS application (backend)

-Application Insights Node.JS SDK is one of the most popular.
-Enabling of Application Insights for node.js applications is very easy.
+Application Insights Node.JS SDK is one of our most popular SDKs.
+Enabling of Application Insights for Node.JS applications is very easy.
 You need to install npm package and bootstrap the SDK.

 1. Open command line
-1. Type `cd src/start/node` to switch to the folder containing node.js application
+1. Type `cd src/start/node` to switch to the folder containing Node.JS application
 3. Run `npm install`.
 This command will install preconfigured `applicationinsights` npm package
-2. Get the **backend** compionent instrumentation key from the previous excercise
+2. Get the **backend** component instrumentation key from the previous excercise
-3. Open `src/start/node/process.js` and insert immediately after other require declarations:
+3. Open `src/start/node/process.js` and insert immediately after the existing require declarations:

     ``` node.js
     var appInsights = require("applicationinsights");